directus/directus/docs/reference/authentication.md

 **Note**: You need to configure the [`PASSWORD_RESET_URL_ALLOW_LIST` environment variable](/self-hosted/config-options#security) to enable this feature.

+`subject`\
+Provide a custom subject for the email title.

 ### Example

 <SnippetToggler :choices="['REST', 'GraphQL', 'SDK']" group="api">